Hiroshima to Miyajima: A Perfect Getaway to Miyajima Island

 HOW TO GET TO MIYAJIMA

 Miyajima can be accessed fairly easily by JR Rail Pass and then by ferry.
-Take the JR to Hiroshima Station - if you are stopping in Hiroshima, you will hop off here - and from the take the local JR Sanyo line for the 25-minute ride to Miyajimaguchi Station.
+Take the JR to Hiroshima Station (if you are stopping to visit Hiroshima, this will be your first stop) and from Hiroshima, you can hop on the local JR Sanyo line for a 25-minute ride to Miyajimaguchi Station.

 From Miyajimaguchi, take a 3-minute walk to the JR Miyajima Ferry station for a 10-minute ride to Miyajima Island (your JR pass covers the ferry ride as well).
 The ferry runs from morning until night but not all hours of the day so be sure to check out the ferry time table here.